GovTechSG/sgds/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-Please include a summary of the change and which issue is fixed.
+Please include a summary of the change and where applicable, the issue you are addressing.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.
+If necessary, please update documentation (found under the `collections` folder) as well.

 Fixes # (issue number)